cmu-optimal-control/cmu-optimal-control.github.io/docs/course_notes/dynamics/lec1.md

 ## Introduction

 To start things off, we're going to go through some background material.
-Specifically, we're first going to provide a crash-course on dynamics, which defines the behavior of many systems that we will later attempt to "control" to do what we want.
-Before we do "optimal control," we need to understand what we're going to control.
+Specifically, we're first going to provide a crash-course on dynamics, which defines the behavior of many robotics systems that we will later attempt to "control" to do what we want.
+Before we do "optimal control," we need to understand what we're going to control and what it means to control a robot.

+**Disclaimer:** This course will have an emphasis on **robotics applications, specifically mechanical systems,** but many of the methods learned are applicable to other types of systems such as chemical processes, which is where optimal control actually originated from.

-We'll first start with a high-level overview of **continuous-time dynamics** to provide a background to those unfamiliar with topics like differential equations.
+We'll begin with a high-level overview of **continuous-time dynamics, equilibria, and stability** to provide a background to those unfamiliar with topics like dynamics and differential equations.
+This will provide a *basic* foundation to describe how robotic systems move and interact with their environment.
 In later lectures, we will learn how to *discretize* them to make them useful for computers (e.g., our future controllers).

 ## Starting Example (Pendulum)

-Let's start with a real-life example: a **pendulum**, the world's simplest nonlinear dynamical system:
+Let's start with a real-life example: a **pendulum**, the world's simplest nonlinear dynamical system (or robot),

 ![image](../../../images/lectures/lecture_1/lecture_1_pendulum_setup.png)

-where we have a point mass of mass $m$ subject to gravity, $g$, while being suspended by a massless string of length $l$.
+where we have a point mass of mass $m$ subject to gravity, $g$, while being suspended by a massless rod of length $l$ that can swing about a pivot point.

-If we want to describe the pendulum, we need to:
+If we want to describe the motion of the pendulum, we need to:

-1. Define *scalar* variables that represent the system,
+1. Define scalar variables that *represent/parameterize* the system,
 2. Describe how those variables *evolve* to explain the system's behavior.

-In the case of the pendulum, the variables will be the pendulum's **angle**, $\theta$, and the **angular velocity**, $\dot{\theta}$.
-To be concise, we can stack them into a *vector* $\in \mathbb{R}^{2}$ (a.k.a. "in 2D space of real numbers"):
+In the case of the pendulum, we somehow want to parameterize its swinging motion.
+First, we need to way to characterize *where* the pendulum is during the swing; one way of doing so is keeping track of the pendulum's **angle**, $\theta$, which gives us one variable.
+However, that's not enough - if we want to be able to know where the pendulum will be in the future (i.e., how it will evolve), we also need to know how *fast* its swinging.
+Therefore, let's also keep track of the pendulum's **angular velocity**, $\dot{\theta}$.
+To be concise, we can stack our variables into a *vector* $\in \mathbb{R}^{2}$ (i.e., in 2D space of real numbers):

 $$
 x = \begin{bmatrix}